srsavimetrics/srsavimetrics/qualifications_certifications.md

 ### Paul Chytyk

 Senior Wildlife Ecologist, Paul Chytyk, has worked as a wildlife consultant for over 20 years and has authored over 100 reports and journal articles on species inventory, environmental impact assessments, habitat modeling and wildlife policy.
 He has coordinated wildlife inventories and environmental impact assessments for LNG pipelines, highways, windfarms, hydro dams, and utility transmission projects across British Columbia, Alberta and Saskatchewan.
 He has developed and ground-truthed habitat models for various SARA-listed species.

 Specializing in ornithology, Paul annually conducts bird surveys and has authored various federal and provincial species status reports and species accounts in the BC Bird Atlas.
-He has helped coordinate successful submissions of large, multi-volumed applications for run-of-river projects as well as other resource projects to the BC Environmental Assessment Office.
+He has helped coordinate successful submissions of large, multi-volume applications for run-of-river projects as well as other resource projects to the BC Environmental Assessment Office.
 Paul has also led communications, engagement and public facilitation efforts for various provincial initiatives, including the B.C.
 Cumulative Effects Framework, Identified Wildlife Management Strategy, Regionally Important Wildlife Strategy and the Conservation Framework.

 ## Company Certifications